HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

-I'll use **nodeExternals** to exclude node modules in Webpack.
+We use **nodeExternals** to exclude node modules in Webpack.

-After, I'll define mocha-webpack options in a separate file :
+After, we define mocha-webpack options in a separate file :

  > **mocha-webpack.opts :**